Mercury13/unicodia/README.md

 # Policies
 ## Update Unicode
-While Ukraine is at war: as soon as beta version arrives.
+Wartime: as soon as beta version arrives.

+Peacetime (probably): as soon as some big font covering major non-Han set arrives.

 ## Fonts
 Update to beta: only if fixes major misrender and/or professionally implements new character.